Losant/losant-docs/docs/organizations/overview.md

 ![Organization Settings Usage](/images/organizations/org-settings-usage.png "Organization Settings Usage")

-This screen displays your detailed resource and payload usage for the current billing period.
+This screen displays your detailed resource and payload usage for the monthly period.

 ### Payment Method